alphagov/notifications-admin/docs/index.md

 <a name="about_Notify"></a>
 ## About GOV.UK Notify

-GOV.UK Notify is a cross-government platform, currently in beta, that lets government services send notifications by sms or email.
+GOV.UK Notify is a cross-government platform that lets government services send notifications by sms or email.
+It is currently in beta.

 There are 2 ways to send notifications: